Handheld and StandaloneProgrammers

-Handheld programming hardware for programming PIC, Atmel SAMD, ATxmega and AVR microcontrollers, ARM Cortex, NXP, Renesas or serial EEPROMs.
+Handheld programmers for PIC, Atmel SAMD, ATxmega, AVR, ARM Cortex, NXP, Renesas microcontrollers and serial EEPROMs.
 Ideal for field or production use.
+See Programmers-Burners

 Hand Held Programmers

 Standard programmers, like PICkit3, IDC3 or AVRISP-MKII are fine for development but their weakness become apparent when you try and move your product to production or attempt to update the firmware in the field.
 The last thing you want is for your production staff to have to deal with complex software like MPLAB or Atmel Studio or even a standard programmer GUI.

 It means that you have to train your staff more extensively and can expect many more mistakes and supervisor intervention

 to sort out problems.
 The answer is to use a handheld programmer.
 This is loaded once with the correct code, including data EEPROM, all the fuses and configuration bytes and programmer settings.
 Once loaded, all the operator has to do is plug it in and press the big button and wait for green LED to flash - what could be easier?
 Our AVR, ATxmega, SAMD and PIC standalone programmers also come in portable versions that can store up to 8 different programs that are easy to select with a rotary switch.

 Kanda standalone programmers also work really well if production is off site, in China for example.
 All you have to do is load a

 programmer and send it to the factory with really easy instructions � no hassle and no mistakes, truly mobile.

 Our hand held programmers are used extensively by production engineers because of their simplicity and this becomes even clearer when we look at updating firmware in the field.
 This may be needed to fix a bug, introduce new features or configure a machine on site.
 Whatever the reason, the equipment to be updated is scattered everywhere, often in difficult places like kitchens, which means sending an engineer with a laptop.